Four Weibo Influencers Leading the Vaccine Conversation in China

 Growing recognition both domestically and abroad.
 Having well-established careers also imply that these KOLs are highly likely recognized on the international stage as well.
 Some organizations have already worked with several KOLS on vaccine campaigns.
 For example, Nianshuang Wang was interviewed by leading international media outlets for his groundbreaking work on the mRNA vaccine.
 Domestically, Shilihe Zhuang was also approached by DXY, one of leading science media outlets in China, to write a vaccine development analysis piece.

 More interaction between KOLs and followers.
 Questions posed by followers about vaccines on the KOLs’ Weibo posts are often answered quickly by those KOLs, providing the real-time feedback that consumers have grown accustomed to.
 Insightful discussions among followers are also facilitated via the Weibo platform, which have in turn helped raise vaccine awareness across the country.

 With a growing population of social media users, Weibo is now the alternative source of verified information on vaccines for many in China.
 These leading Weibo influencers will pave the way for the vaccine and scientific conversations in China for years to come, even after the pandemic has settled.

 About The Authors

 A global citizen and public health communicator, Xulei is a senior associate at Bridge Consulting.
 Find Xulei on LinkedIn.

-Marisa Lim is an aspiring trailblazer majoring in Biomedical Engineering with a specialization in Robotics.
-Passionate about healthcare equity and social causes, she is currently interning at Bridge Consulting.
+Marisa Lim is a Singapore-based aspiring trailblazer majoring in Biomedical Engineering with a specialization in Robotics, passionate about global health and social causes.
 Find Marisa on LinkedIn.